Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Performance and scaling

 We run with a varying number of GPUs with two $256^3$ grids per GPU, increasing the resolution of our simulation as we extend to greater numbers of GPUs.
 However, a power-of-two resolution increase does not easily map onto a jump from one GPU to four GPUs, so the single-GPU simulation only uses a grid size of $256^3$.
 The grid size of the simulations therefore ranges from $256^3$ (for 1 GPU) to $2048^3$ (for 256 GPUs).
 We set the \textsc{AMReX} domain decomposition parameters \texttt{blocking\_factor} and \texttt{max\_grid\_size} to a value of $128$, leading the computational grid to be decomposed into arrays of size $128^3$.
 (We also tested local grid sizes of $256^3$ but found only a few per cent performance improvement on this problem.)
 We use one MPI rank per GPU for all simulations.
 The CFL number is $0.25$ and we evolve for $100$ timesteps for each simulation.
 We assess performance by counting the total number of cell-updates and dividing by the number of GPUs in order to obtain the performance figure-of-merit in the units of 1 million cells (or zones) per timestep per GPU per second (Mzones/GPU/s).
 We report the results in \autoref{table:weak_hydro_scaling}.

-We find a $\approx 30\%$ drop in performance per GPU when going from 1 GPU to 4 GPUs, corresponding to using all 4 GPUs on a single node of the compute cluster.
-We hypothesize that this is due to the limited communication bandwidth between GPUs on a node, which is limited here by the bandwidth of the PCI-Express bus.
-Similar scaling behavior is observed when running the \textsc{K-Athena} hydrodynamics code on GPUs \citep{Grete_2019}, which uses an entirely different GPU programming framework and domain decomposition implementation.
-Nor is the phenomenon unique to GPU codes: \citet{Stone_2020} report a similar decrease in performance when going from one CPU to all the CPUs on a node for \textsc{Athena++}, which they also attribute to limitations of memory bandwidth.
-Regardless of the origin of the slow down, we observe very little further degradation in performance per GPU when going from 1 node (4 GPUs) to 64 nodes (256 GPUs), yielding a parallel efficiency of 88 per cent on 64 nodes when compared to running on 1 node.
+We find a $\approx 40\%$ drop in performance per GPU when going from 1 GPU to 4 GPUs, corresponding to using all 4 GPUs on a single node of the compute cluster.
+We hypothesize that this is due to the limited communication bandwidth between GPUs on a node.
+For intra-node scaling on CPUs, \citet{Stone_2020} report a similar decrease in performance when going from one CPU to all the CPUs on a node for \textsc{Athena++}, which they attribute to limitations of memory bandwidth.
+However, significantly different scaling behavior is observed when running the \textsc{K-Athena} hydrodynamics code on GPUs \citep{Grete_2019} on the Summit supercomputer\footnote{\url{https://www.olcf.ornl.gov/olcf-resources/compute-systems/summit/}}, finding a $99$ per cent weak scaling efficiency going from 1 GPU to 6 GPUs on a single node, so there may be some inefficiency in our current GPU-to-GPU communication method.
+We find that using CUDA-aware MPI does not improve performance for our code.
+However, we observe only a modest drop in performance per GPU when going from 1 node (4 GPUs) to 64 nodes (256 GPUs), yielding a parallel efficiency of 83 per cent on 64 nodes when compared to running on 1 node.
 We could not run on larger numbers of GPU nodes due to job size limitations, but we expect scaling to continue to thousands of GPUs based on the parallel scaling observed for other GPU hydrodynamics codes based on \textsc{AMReX}, such as \textsc{Castro} \citep{Almgren_2020}.

+In \autoref{table:weak_hydro_scaling_plm}, we show the same performance numbers as in \autoref{table:weak_hydro_scaling}, but using PLM reconstruction for each simulation instead of PPM reconstruction.
+We find that the performance improves significantly on a single GPU, going from $113$ million zone-updates per second to $158$ million zone-updates per second.
+However, communication overheads limit the relative performance improvement when using large numbers of nodes, as the $64$-node case goes from $59$ million zone-updates per GPU per second using PPM to only $65$ million zone-updates per GPU per second using PLM.
+Since the computations on each local grid are less expensive with PLM but the communication costs remain the same, the scaling efficiency decreases slightly as well, from $83$ per cent to $76$ per cent.